Happiness is a warm puppy. – Unknown

 As a new puppy owner you need to make the decision about when to take your new baby home and be comfortable with it.
 If you need help in making that decision, we will be glad to discuss it with you.

 A: The grooming process should be a pleasant experience, not a difficult one for you or for the pup.
 The following tips will help prepare your puppy for professional grooming.

 Handle the feet of your puppy while petting, holding or just while laying beside you.
 For the bath, lower the pup slowly into about 4 inches of warm water.
 Use a cup to wet the entire coat and massage in the shampoo.
 Rinse thoroughly with fresh water.
 To dry the pup, use warm towels from the dryer, vigorously rubbing the coat.
 Place the pup on the counter on a tub mat, securing the puppy with a grooming noose if possible.
 Like an eye hook attached to the bottom of overhead cabinet.
 Hold the pup firmly teaching him to stand.
 Blow dry if needed then brush the coat in opposite direction that it grows.
-Clip nails, clean ears with recommended cleaning solution in our Puppy Supply Package.
+Clip nails, clean ears with cleaning solution.